intel/llvm/sycl/doc/design/CommandGraph.md

 ### Scheduler Integration

-Graph updates in the runtime are sychronous calls however they can optionally be done through the scheduler using a new command, `sycl::detail::UpdateCommandBufferCommand`.
+Graph updates in the runtime are synchronous calls however they can optionally be done through the scheduler using a new command, `sycl::detail::UpdateCommandBufferCommand`.
 This is needed when dealing with accessor updates.
 Since a new buffer which the user creates for updating may not yet have been lazily initialized on device we schedule a new command which has